pavel-kirienko/o1heap/README.md

 - Memory allocation and deallocation routines are constant-time.

-- For a given peak memory requirement *M*, the worst-case memory consumption *H* is easily and robustly predictable (i.e., the worst-case heap fragmentation is well-characterized).
+- For a given peak memory requirement $M$, the worst-case memory consumption $H$ is predictable (i.e., the worst-case heap fragmentation is well-characterized).
   The application designer shall be able to easily predict the amount of memory that needs to be provided to the memory allocator to ensure that out-of-memory (OOM) failures provably cannot occur at runtime